Pesce 'ndrina: Recent developments

 In January 2006, 54 members of the Bellocco-Pesce clan were arrested in an operation against international drug trafficking.
 They were supplying the drug markets in Milan, Como, Sondrio, Brescia, Bergamo, Treviso, Alessandria, Naples and Reggio Calabria.
 The cocaine was imported from Colombia, Brazil, Spain and the Netherlands, heroin from the Balkans and ecstasy from the Netherlands.

-On April 28, 2010, the clan was hit in a police operation, known as Operation All Inside, that led to the arrest of 30 people accused of Mafia association.
+On 28 April 2010, the clan was hit in a police operation, known as Operation All Inside, that led to the arrest of 30 people accused of Mafia association.
 Another 10 for whom arrest warrants were issued were still on the run.
-One of the most important bosses to escape was Francesco Pesce, known as "Cicciu testuni" and the son of Antonino, who was arrested on August 9, 2011, in the area around the port of Gioia Tauro.
+One of the most important bosses to escape was Francesco Pesce, known as "Cicciu testuni" and the son of Antonino, who was arrested on 9 August 2011, in the area around the port of Gioia Tauro.

-On April 21, 2011, Italian police seized around 190 million euros worth of assets of the clan.
+On 21 April 2011, Italian police seized around 190 million euros worth of assets of the clan.
 Among the impounded properties were 40 businesses in the transport, agriculture and trade sectors, 44 apartments, four villas, 60 parcels of land, 164 cars and even two football teams, Interpiana and Sapri.
-The police was able to carry out the investigation into the highly secretive 'Ndrangheta organisation thanks to the collaboration of turncoat, Giuseppina Pesce, the daughter of clan boss Salvatore Pesce.
+The police was able to carry out the investigation into the highly secretive 'Ndrangheta organisation thanks to the collaboration of the pentita Giuseppina Pesce, the daughter of clan boss Salvatore Pesce.
+The story of Giuseppina Pesce's involvement in the investigation is told in The Good Mothers, a 2023 British-Italian crime drama television mini-series about three women inside the 'Ndrangheta who collaborated with a female prosecutor against the criminal organisation.

-On September 20, 2011, 11 members of the clan were convicted at the All Inside trial.
+On 20 September 2011, 11 members of the clan were convicted at the All Inside trial.
 The bosses of the clan, Vincenzo Pesce and Francesco Pesce, known as "Cicciu testuni", were sentenced to 20 years in prison.
-The testimony of the pentita Giuseppina Pesce was important element in the trial.
+The testimony of the pentita Giuseppina Pesce was an important element in the trial.
+She subsequently entered witness protection with her children.

-On February 2, 2013, Domenico Leotta, the righthand man of Francesco Pesce was arrested in Catanzaro.
+On 2 February 2013, Domenico Leotta, the righthand man of Francesco Pesce was arrested in Catanzaro.

+On 6 August 2026, Salvatore Pesce was released from prison by order of the Milan Appellate Court.